ionicmobile/SimplifyAndroidSDK/README.md

 SimplifyAndroidSDK
 ==================

 Android SDK for Mastercard API.
 Download the binary [here](http://www.asynchrony.com/wp-content/themes/asynchrony3/simplify-androidsdk.zip).
+To get started, ensure that the AndroidSDK is in your path, and run the docs/project_setup.sh script.

 Project Organization
 --------------------